Job Description for Advisory Board, Committee, Jury & Taskforce Members

 When members are appointed to official groups, they are expected to be active participants in the work of the group.
 They must commit the time, energy and creativity needed to assist the group in realizing its goals and objectives.
 All group members are responsible for responding to communications from the chair in a timely manner and accepting and performing tasks assigned to them by the chair.
 Selection and award committee members are responsible for attending all meetings held at both Midwinter and Annual.

-Before deciding to volunteer for a particular committee/jury/taskforce, YALSA recommends that you contact the current chair of the group or participate in a group meeting (like YALSA's All Committee Meeting at Midwinter and Annual or a meeting being held online by the group) to get an idea of the group and the work that it does.
+Before deciding to volunteer for a particular committee/jury/taskforce, YALSA recommends that you contact the current chair of the group or sit in on a group meeting (virtual or F2F) to get an idea of the group and the work that it does.
 Some committees, like award and selection committees, require a significant amount of time.
 Do your due diligence and talk to current group members to find out about how much time one must have to devote to the work of the group.

 Please note that by accepting a position as a commitee member, you are indicating that you are able to make a commitment to serve for the entire length of the committee appointment.
-If you know that a significant event will be happening in the coming year that would prohibit you from serving out your full appointment, then please delay your committee service until you have enough time to commit to the group.
+If you know that a significant event will be happening in the coming year that would prohibit you participating the full 12 months, then please delay your committee service until you have enough time to commit to the group.
 YALSA has many other options besides committee work that require less time commitment and offer more flexible opportunities, such as blogging, facilitating a discussion forum or webinar, joining a discussion or interest group and more.
+To learn about those, watch a free 16 minute webinar on getting involved in YALSA, featuring Jack Martin, 2012-2013 YALSA president.
+The webinar slides are also posted online.

 - Current membership in YALSA